1. Make a Change

 6. A meaningful and substance-free life

-Try to engage in more meaningful and enjoyable activities.
-Building a more meaningful and enjoyable lifestyle will help you to avoid relapse, as it can assist previous users in realising that they can have a better life without using the substance.
+• Try to engage in more meaningful and enjoyable activities.
+Building a more meaningful and enjoyable lifestyle will help you to avoid relapse, as it can assist previous users in realising that they can have a richer and more vibrant life without using the substance.

-• Hobbies – Engage in a new and enjoyable hobby, try something new and creative, or something you used to do that you had given up.
+• Hobbies – Engage in a new and enjoyable hobby, try something new and creative, or something you used to do that you have given up.

-• Community – Try to get involved with your community.
+• Community – Get involved with your community.
 Volunteer, particularly at places that align with your values.
+Joining a local sports club can be another way of re-establishing community connections.

-• Set goals – Have something you wish to work towards.
+• Set goals – Have something you wish to work towards in an area that you are passionate about or interested in.
 Set a goal that can be accomplished and think of ways to achieve it.

-• Relapse – Relapse can be a very big part of substance abuse recovery.
-Understand that if you relapse, it is not the end of the world.
-You can try to quit again, and it may take multiple attempts to quit successfully.
+• Relapse – Relapse is a normal part of substance abuse recovery.
+Understand that if you relapse, it is not the end of the world and does not need to set your back to square one.
+You can continue to abstain after a relapse has occurred, and it usually takes multiple attempts to quit successfully.